vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 adapting the shared assertion helper leaves a net six added test lines.
 The full build is warning-free and all 20 CTest targets pass.

+### Read AkaoSnes pitch boundaries from the current track

+Replace the program-wide terminal-pitch address set and its full command walk with a short look-ahead in Playback.
+The track already owns the decoded command graph; playback inspects at most two commands to recognize an end or envelope-off followed by an end or backward jump.
+Note commands occupy one byte, so a jump before their continuation is a jump back to or before that note.

+This removes 23 production lines, the extra set, and its initialization pass.
+Existing coverage checks terminal envelope boundaries, backward loops, sounding note transitions, and rests.
+The full build is warning-free and all 20 CTest targets pass; no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,